-- Visualize completing the test successfully.
-Using vivid images, play the entire "tape" in your mind from the moment you wake up on the day of the exam to the moment you finish the exam. - High anxiety can increase the impact of caffeine, so on test days reduce your intake. - Take deep breaths.
-Breathe in slowly to the count of seven and exhale to the count of seven. - Open your eyes and give yourself a positive, very specific self-talk (i.e., "You're sure to do well.
+- 1. Don't give a test the power to define you.
+An exam won't tell you whether you're the most brilliant (or least brilliant) student in your class.
+Your performance on an exam mostly depends on how effectively you studied for the test, the quality of your prior education, and the test-taking strategies you use. - 2.
+Visualize completing the test successfully despite your anxiety.
+Using vivid images, play the entire "tape" in your mind from the moment you wake up on the day of the exam to the moment you finish the exam. - 3.
+High anxiety can increase the impact of caffeine, so on test days reduce your intake. - 4.
+Take deep breaths.
+Breathe in slowly to the count of seven and exhale to the count of seven. - 5.
+Open your eyes and give yourself a positive, very specific self-talk (i.e., "You're sure to do well.
 You studied hard.
 You're doing the best you can.")
 This whole procedure should take only about a minute and it is well worth the time.